The Different Types of HGH Products

 Learn more > HGH Releasers

-Prescription Required: These products are a man-made synthetic version of the growth hormone releasing hormone that is made naturally by the body.
-Some are also called growth hormone releasing factors .
-They are given by subcutaneous injection.
+Prescription Required: Also known as Sermorelin, it is a man-made synthetic version of the growth hormone releasing hormone that is made naturally by the body.

 No prescription required: Some companies have brought out patches and topical creams and they claim their patch or cream is as good as, or is better than sprays or pills.